Generalized system identification with stable spline kernels: Numerical studies

-\item \textit{SS+Or}.
-This is the stable spline estimator equipped with the kernel (\ref{eq:TC}) and either the $L_2$ loss, i.e. solving (\ref{eq:MV}), or the $L_1$ loss, i.e. solving (\ref{SS+L1}).
+{\it SS+Or} is the stable spline estimator using (\ref{eq:TC}).
+Again, we compute the fit using both the quadratic loss (\ref{eq:MV}) and the 1-norm loss (\ref{SS+L1}) for the purpose of comparison.
 The number of estimated impulse response coefficients is 200, i.e. $\dim(x)=200$.
-The hyperparameters are estimated by an oracle which, at every run, chooses the values of $\alpha$ and $\gamma$ maximizing the fit (\ref{eq:fit}).

-\item \textit{SS+ML}.
-The same as above except that the hyperparameters are selected using marginal likelihood maximization.
-To be specific, when the $L_2$ loss is adopted the unknown parameters (including the noise variance $\sigma^2$) are estimated by the procedure detailed at the end of subsection \ref{SS+L2}.
-When the $L_1$ loss is adopted, we think of the components of the noise $E$ in (\ref{MatrixMod}) as independent and Laplacian of variance $\sigma^2$.
-Hence, for known hyperparameters, the minus log posterior of $x$ given $z$ (except for constants we are not concerned with) is given by
+This estimator also uses an oracle which gives values for the hyperparameters $\alpha$ and $\gamma$ that maximize the percentage fit measure (\ref{eq:fit}).
+As is the case for \textit{Oe+Or}, this method is not implementable, but provides a baseline for the {\it best possible} performance of a stable spline estimator.

+{\it SS+ML} is an implementable analogue of {\it SS+Or} that uses marginal likelihood maximization to estimate hyperparameters. {\bf For the quadratic loss}, we estimate $\sigma^2$ (the noise variance) by fitting a low-bias FIR model of order $p$, (see e.g. in \cite{Goodwin1992} for details), and then set

+where $\hat G$ is the $p$th-order FIR obtained by least-squares.
+We estimate $\alpha$ and $\gamma$ by maximizing the {\it marginal likelihood}